The fundamentals of this Holey Dollar.

 When William Henshall created this Holey Dollar, he grabbed a Spanish Silver Dollar that had been struck in 1809 at the Mexico Mint and that depicted the legend and portrait of King Ferdinand VII of Spain.

-But Henshall was our first mint master and was committed to the task of creating the nation's first coins.
-Using crude equipment, he cut a hole in the dollar.
+Alas, Henshall was our first mint master and was committed to the task of creating the nation's first coins.
+Using crude equipment, he cut a hole in the dollar, one of 40,000 coins that he would eventually deface in his quest to create the nation's first coins.

 Henshall then continued the minting process by over-stamping the inner circular edge of the hole with the words New South Wales, the date '1813' and the value of five shillings.